Fire and Stone: Fire and Stone – Alien vs. Predator

 Following the events of Fire and Stone - Prometheus, Galgo since escaped the planet LV-223 with Francis apprehended along with 2 other survivors is pursued by Elden who has since taken over the original space ship the crew arrived on the planet with, with aliens onboard.
 Elden is now rapidly evolving into a more stronger being and more humanlike.
 The aliens from planet LV-223 also seem to ignore or listen to him for the most part.
 Elden then uses the capital ship to remotely power down systems on the shuttlecraft piloted by Galgo and requests Francis as ransom.
 Galgo then takes a spare shuttlecraft and arrives on the capital ship.
-Sometime during the backdrop the silhouette figures of the predators can be seen onboard the capital ship.
+At the same time, the predators can be seen onboard the capital ship.

 Elden follows Francis and Galgo back to the ship, unleashing the pack of xenomorphs upon the ship.
 Galgo gives up Francis, abandoning him for Elden to find.
 Amidst the chaos, a hunting party of predators shows up to hunt the xenomorphs.
 Galgo and his crew retreat, being unknowingly followed by one of the predators.
 Meanwhile, the predators encounter Elden.
 They shoot him, to no effect.
 When one attempts to tackle him, he sprouts a mouth on his stomach, and bites it.
 He violently kills another, prompting another predator to mark him with the blood of a xenomorph.
 The Predator proceeds to offer up his ritual knife as a trophy, with Elden rejecting it.
 Elden proceeds on his mission to find Francis.
 Suddenly the xenomorphs turn on Elden, nearly injuring him.
 One of the predators saves Elden from his attackers and lends him a weapon.
 The predator accidentally breaches the hull of the ship, killing itself.
 Elden floats back to the ship, to resume his search.
 Francis hides in the vents, dying of cancer.
 He briefly encounters Elden, but escapes.
 Elden later gets onto Francis's trail, when Francis springs a trap on him, taking some of his blood, in hopes it would cure him.
 Elden yells at him that he will feel nothing but pain, but Francis injects the blood into himself anyway.
 He begins to violently mutate.
 Meanwhile, the predator that was bitten by Elden mutates and kills a member of its hunting party.
 Elden and Francis encounter the creature, and fight it.
 They win by ripping it in half.
 Francis starts to die.
 As he dies he tells Elden that he is his legacy, and that he should do as he chooses with his eternal life.